tsdtoken/token_contracts/README.md

 - Start and End dates are decided (these can be mutated)
 - Exchange rate is decided (this can be changed)

-Once the contract is launched, the `contractInitialAllocation` method is to be called immediately.
+Once the contract is launched, the `contractInitialAllocation✓` method is to be called immediately.
 When this happens:

 - Private and Presale supply is subtracted from the total supply to prevent over sell
 - Tokens are transferred to the respective private and presale wallets